schoero/swissqrbill/doc/how-to-create-a-complete-bill.md

 ```

+We use the `mmToPoints()` method to place the logo 2cm from the left side and 14mm from the top.
+Then we fill the path with our colors.

 ### Adding the addresses

 Next, we add the address of our business and the customer address to the PDF.
+You can use `\n` to create a new line.

 ```js
 pdf.fontSize(12);